jesusfbes/Besaml/README.md

 # BESML: Barely Efficient and Simple Machine Learning

 A personal Machine Learning MATLAB toolbox.
 Algorithms implemented in a simple and readable way.
+Part of this code is inspired by the code of [Coursera's Machine Learning course](https://www.coursera.org/learn/machine-learning) by Andrew Ng.

 **Current Version:**